 Sticking to tribal beliefs

-One of the many things that hold tribes together is a common set of beliefs.
-Still, not surprisingly, numerous of these beliefs are false, and they can be remarkably resilient in the face of scientific evidence to the contrary.
+One of the many things that holds tribes together is a common set of beliefs.
+Not surprisingly, numerous of these beliefs are false, and they can be remarkably resilient in the face of scientific evidence to the contrary.

 Tribal affinity can warp our reasoning – tribal thinking – is one of the many forms of motivated reasoning.